 Nature strips

-Our nature strip guidelines outline what property residents and owners can and cannot do with residential nature strips.
-From 20 January 2023, residents will no longer need to apply for a permit to maintain their own nature strip.
-If you would like to make changes to your nature strip, please review our guidelines.
+Our guidelines outline what property residents and owners can and cannot do with residential nature strips.
+If you would like to make changes to your nature strip, please review the guidelines.

 Nature strip guidelines(PDF, 978KB)